TechnicJelle/UE5_GHActions_VRTemplate/README.md

-# UE5_GHAction_VRTempl

-Developed with Unreal Engine 5
+# UE5 VR Template built by GitHub Actions

+This is a practise project to get experience with setting up GitHub Actions on Unreal Engine projects

+Builds on Linux, to Linux and Android.